 One of the benefits of living in Chula Vista is their high standard education system.
 Chula Vista’s school district has received many positive reviews.
 The City scores high in terms of diversity, so this would be a great place to settle to if you’re moving with your family from another country.
 However, one thing to consider is there’s only one post-secondary school education institution based in Chula Vista, and it’s a community college.
 This means if you have university ambitions for your children, they would likely have to move.

 3. Perfect Weather for Outdoor Activities

 Chula Vista is a laid-back community with mild summers and mild winters.
-It’s also a great place to live if you enjoy outdoor activities.
+Similar to Northern Arizona, Chula Vista is a great place to live if you enjoy outdoor activities.
 The area offers plenty of opportunities to play golf, hike in Balboa Park, go fishing and boating on the bay, bike along the coast or take in the sights at the San Diego Wild Animal Park.
 You can also head over to Tijuana for some of the best shopping in California or visit the San Diego Zoo Safari Park for a fascinating safari experience.

 Safest Chula Vista Neighborhoods

 The neighborhoods in Chula Vista with the lowest crime rates are below.
 So if you’re looking to buy real estate, look out for these neighborhoods specifically.